 There are many different types of therapy including massage, acupuncture, stretching, laser therapy, structured exercise, and hydrotherapy.

-In many paralysis cases, most of the care will be done at home.
+In many canine paralysis cases, most of the care will be done at home.
 Your Veterinarian will help you to make a plan to properly care for your dog.
 Restricting your dog’s mobility through creating rest is common, especially in cases of spinal disease.